nhntran/Data-Visualization-With-Python---Tutorials/README.md

 3. Visualization with Seaborn ("Plotting with seaborn  - All you need to know .ipynb")
 4. Visualization with Pandas ("Plotting with pandas - All you need to know .ipynb")

+Data used for these tutorials is the "train.cvs" filr from Titanic dataset on Kaggle.
+You can download it at https://www.kaggle.com/c/titanic/data?select=train.csv

 The documents are still in the progress of completion.
 So please bear with me when I try to make them perfect.

 Thank you and enjoy!